ovh/docs/pages/platform/logs-data-platform/alerting_elastalert/guide.en-sg.md

 We won't detail all the parameters since most of them are self-explanatory.
 However, please pay attention to the **index** parameter.
 This index or alias is the one containing the logs or documents you want to be alerted from.

 It's also important to customize the timestamp parameters according to the timestamp of your logs or documents.
 Here we customize a **custom** timestamp on the **timestamp_field** `timestamp` with the format used in the logs pipeline `%Y-%m-%d %H:%M:%S.%f`.
 Because this format can have more than 3 extra numbers, we need to truncate them using the **timestamp_format_expr** option.
-Note that Elastalert does not support nanoseconds, so you will have to limit the precision of your timestamp to microseconds.
+Note that Elastalert does not support nanoseconds, this is why the option **timestamp_to_datetime_format_expr** cuts the timestamp string to 23 characters, so it can be parsed.

 ## Launch ElastAlert